howtographql/howtographql/content/backend/graphql-js/5-connecting-server-and-database.md

 This dependency is required to make the auto-generated Prisma client work.

-Cool!
 Now you can attach the generated `prisma` client instance to the `context` so that your resolvers get access to it.

 <Instruction>